maaveran/node-notifcationIPC/README.md

 # node-notifcationIPC
-bring whole  new method clustering and  InterProcessCommunicate
+bring whole  new level with clustering and  InterProcessCommunicate